bekk/terraform-in-production/README.md

 Terraform uses state to map resource configurations to real-world infrastructure.
 The state file (`terraform.tfstate`) is a JSON file that contains the current state of your infrastructure.
 It is essential for Terraform to function correctly, as it allows Terraform to track resources and their dependencies.
 It will not contain all resources, only the resources Terraform know about.

 The state file can contain sensitive information, so it should be stored securely.
-Terraform 1.10 inroduced ephemerality, with the special `ephemeral` block, that solves some issues related to sensitive information.
+Terraform 1.10 introduced ephemerality, with the special `ephemeral` block, that solves this issue partially by not storing secrets in state.
 You can read more about it [in the docs](https://developer.hashicorp.com/terraform/language/resources/ephemeral).

 Let's start with a simple example of a monolithic configuration.
 We've provided a starter configuration in `infra/main.tf` that creates a couple of networks, DNS records and service accounts.